darthbatman/duck-donuts-nutrition/README.md

 ### Execution

-To run `duck-donuts-nutrition`, use the following command. to generate nutrition data in CSV format,
+To run `duck-donuts-nutrition`, use the following command to generate nutrition data in CSV format.

 `python app.py [-c=custom_donut] [-f, --formatted]`

 where

-`video_file_path` is the path to the video file

-`overlay_image_path` is the path to the image to overlay the measured paths on (optional, no overlay image by default)

 `-c=custom_donut` specifies the text of the custom donut (optional, nutrition facts for all present collections written to CSV by default)